YugamPatel/carlinAndTheSpiderGame/README.md

 location of the hall.
 While she can only use her ability for a limited number of times, if Spider touches the frozen surface of the hall path, it makes the spider much slower and buys more time for Carlin to pass the hall(s).
-In this assignment, you will create a game in which the hero character starts at a specific point, passes some blocks in a series of halls, avoids hitting the evil character and tries to reach the hall doors.
-The game levels up every time that the player reaches the door.